We’ve all been there, the point in a relationship where complacency creeps in and standards start to slip.

 Often it’s unrealistic to hit 100% clean/safe against all of your audit review points (particularly when the client includes a percentage cost of failure in their budget), so explore how you can add value when some failure is a given.

-The right FM auditing software will let you track and measure performance against customers’ expectations, as set out in the SLAs, as well as allowing you to insert additional review and audit points.
+The right Facilities Management auditing software will let you track and measure performance against customers’ expectations, as set out in the SLAs, as well as allowing you to insert additional review and audit points.

-These additional reviews can be used to show proactive willing to address any real concerns in service delivery, the sort of value add that endears FM providers in the hearts of their clients – a priceless commodity in building relationships and retaining contracts.
+These additional reviews can be used to show proactive willing to address any real concerns in service delivery, the sort of value add that endears Facilities Management providers in the hearts of their clients – a priceless commodity in building relationships and retaining contracts.

 3 Never miss an opportunity